-

 Get Involved

-Since 2021, Sitka Conservation Society has hosted construction specialist Tristan Rhodes at Sea Pony Farm.
+Since 2021, SCS has hosted construction specialist Tristan Rhodes at Sea Pony Farm.
 Tristan was born and raised 30 miles west of Portland, Oregon, and went to school for building construction technology with an emphasis on designing, building, and remodeling.
 He found his way to Sitka through a building construction project for Frontier Charters.
 In true Sitka fashion, one project led to another, and Tristan ended up moving to town in 2016.
 “I was told that people who do everything are really appreciated,” he laughs.

 “When I first came to the property, Andrew (SCS’s Executive Director) said ‘don’t worry, the house will start speaking to you,’ and I feel that it does,” reflects Tristan.
 “You can read through Eric’s books and find the dog ears on how he built and moved things.
-When I rebuilt the wall in the kitchen I found an old love note from Eric to Pam.
+When I rebuilt the wall in the kitchen, I found an old love note from Eric to Pam.
 Jenni (my partner) insisted we work it back into the kitchen somehow, so now you can find it when you’re walking out of the pantry.”

 Support Our Work at Sea Pony Farm